Difference Between Mutual Funds and ETF

 Let us look at the similarities first.

-• Both used money that is gathered from different investors and invested elsewhere
+• Both used money that was gathered from different investors and invested elsewhere

 • They can have from 1000 to 3000 securities as a part of their fund